ehrpg/qstar/vessels.md

 Ships also have an armour rating.
 Armour reduces the incoming damage (both normal and critical) by the listed damage reduction amount.
-Any damage above the damage reduction is passed on to the ships shield hitpoints or hull integrity.
+Any damage above the damage reduction is passed on to the ships shield hit points or hull integrity.
 The full damage is subtracted from the hit points of the armour.
 If the armour reaches zero hit points its damage reduction drops to zero and thus stops being useful.

-A vessel can outfit multiple armour platings.
-The damage reduction is not cummulative, but the armour hitpoints are, given the armour is of the same type.
+A vessel can outfit multiple armour plating.
+The damage reduction is not cumulative, but the armour hit points are, given the armour is of the same type.
-Damage is always substracted from the armour providing the most damage reduction first.
+Damage is always subtracted from the armour providing the most damage reduction first.

 ### Speed

-Smaller vessels have the upper hand when it comes to maneuvering.
+Smaller vessels have the upper hand when it comes to manoeuvering.
 As such, they gain a bonus to evading enemy fire, while bigger, slower vessels are penalised.

 ### Shield Hitpoints

-Shiels come in great variety to protect a vessel versus any kind of damage.
+Shields come in great variety to protect a vessel versus any kind of damage.
 F.e. a shield might be a simple sand screen that deflects beam and laser weapons.
-Also, point-defense versus small fighter wings, or missiles add to the shield hitpoints value.
-The hitpoints abstract the recharge speed of shields, or reload speed of point defense.
+Also, point-defence versus small fighter wings, or missiles add to the shield hit points value.
+The hit points abstract the recharge speed of shields, or reload speed of point defence.

 ### Hull Integrity